 Geography of Ancient Egypt

-A combination of favorable geographical features contributed to the success of ancient Egyptian culture, the most important of which was the rich fertile soil resulting from annual flooding of the Nile River.
-At the same time each year, the Nile flooded for about six months.
-As the river receded, it deposited a rich, brown layer of silt that was suitable for growing wheat, beans, barley, or even cotton
+A combination of several favorable geographic features contributed to the success of ancient Egypt's civilization.
+The most important of these was the rich fertile soil resulting from annual flooding of the Nile River.

 After the flood waters had receded, the growing season lasted from October to February.
 Farmers plowed and planted seeds in the fields, which were irrigated with ditches and canals.
 Egypt received little rainfall, so farmers relied on the Nile to water their crops.